2024 New York Giants season

 In a penalty-ridden game for both teams, touchdowns were hard to come by until the 3rd quarter, when Calvin Austin returned a punt 73 yards to the house for the Steelers.
 A total of three touchdowns were negated by penalties- two for the Steelers and one for the Giants.
 The Giants were penalized 11 times for 65 yards.

 Tyrone Tracy Jr. scored the only Giants touchdown on a 45-yard run early in the fourth quarter.
-However, the ensuing 2-point conversion failed miserably as Nabers was hit immediately while being _targeted behind the line of scrimmage.
+However, the ensuing 2-point conversion attempt failed miserably as Nabers was hit immediately while being _targeted behind the line of scrimmage.

 The Giants had two final chances to try to tie the game but turned the ball over both times.
 First, Daniel Jones was strip-sacked by T.J.
 Watt and then on their next drive, Jones threw an interception to rookie CB Beanie Bishop to officially seal the win for Pittsburgh.